epccs/Gravimetric/Manager/manager/TestMode.md

 The four bytes sum to 1,200,000 (e.g., 0*(2**24) + 0x12*(2**16) + 0x4F*(2**8) + 0x80) mSec or 20 min.

-Data that is outside the valid area is ignored (8000 to 3,600,000 or 8sec to 60 min).
+Values that are outside the valid range are ignored (8000 to 3,600,000 or 8sec to 60 min).
 The limits are in daynight_limits.h.

 ```
 /1/ibuff 52,0,0,31,65